sreinhardt/nagios-c-standards/c.rst

 Variable Conventions
 --------------------
 Short yet descriptive names should be used when possible.
 Full names are not required, however a reasonable expansion of the name should be possible.
-Variable names should be separated by underscores(_), not camel case(NagMon) or hyphens(-).
+Variable names should be separated by underscores(_), not camel case(NagMon or nagiosHost) or hyphens(-).

 .. code-block:: c